Kuala Lumpur Peace Accord: Peace agreement suspension

-On November 10, 2025, several Thai soldiers on a routine patrol near the border in Sisaket province, were injured from a landmine.
+On November 10, 2025, several Thai soldiers on a routine patrol near the border in Sisaket province were injured from a landmine.
 This event led Thailand to accuse Cambodia that this was a newly placed landmine and it suspended all progress on the peace agreement until Cambodia proves it will not show hostility.
 Cambodia denied the accusations and reaffirmed its commitment to the peace accord, but border tensions remain unresolved.
+On 8 December 2025, Thailand and Cambodia resumed fighting after both sides accused each other of breaking the ceasefire.